yassirnajmaoui/yrt-pet-readthedocs-test/README.md

 ### Utilities

-Helper functions to read/write data for GCRecon can be found under the `utils` folder (MATLAB and Python versions are available in the `scripts` folder).
+Helper functions to read/write data for YRT-PET can be found under the `utils` folder (MATLAB and Python versions are available in the `scripts` folder).
-Most binary files are either raw binary files without header (legacy mode) or follow the GCRecon raw data format.
+Most binary files are either raw binary files without header (legacy mode) or follow the YRT-PET raw data format.

-### GCRecon raw data format
+### YRT-PET raw data format
-The GCRecon format is defined as follows:
+The YRT-PET format is defined as follows:

-    MAGIC NUMBER (int32): 732174000 in decimal, used to detect GCRecon file type Number of dimensions D (int32)
+    MAGIC NUMBER (int32): 732174000 in decimal, used to detect YRT-PET file type Number of dimensions D (int32)
     Dimension 0 (int64)
     ...